-1 State Key Laboratory of Computer Science, Institute of Software, Chinese Academy of Sciences {gecj, maff, zj}@ios.ac.cn 2 Laboratory of Parallel Software and Computational Science, Institute of Software, Chinese Academy of Sciences 3 University of Chinese Academy of Sciences 4 School of Electronics Engineering and Computer Science, Peking University 5 Technology Center of Software Engineering, Institute of Software, Chinese Academy of Sciences
+State Key Laboratory of Computer Science,

+Institute of Software, Chinese Academy of Sciences

+{gecj, maff, zj}@ios.ac.cn

+Laboratory of Parallel Software and Computational Science, Institute of Software, Chinese Academy of Sciences 3 University of Chinese Academy of Sciences

+School of Electronics Engineering and Computer Science, Peking University 5 Technology Center of Software Engineering, Institute of Software, Chinese Academy of Sciences

 Abstract.
 Constrained counting is important in domains ranging from artificial intelligence to software analysis.
 There are already a few approaches for counting models over various types of constraints.
 Recently, hashing-based approaches achieve success but still rely on solution enumeration.
-In the IJCAR version, a probabilistic approximate model counter is proposed, which is also a hashing-based universal framework, but with only satisfiability queries.
-A dynamic stopping criteria, for the algorithm, is presented, which has not been studied yet in previous works of hashing-based approaches.
-Although the algorithm lacks theoretical guarantee, it works well in practice.
-In this paper, we further extend our approach to SMT(LIA) formulas with a new encoding technique.
+In this paper, a new probabilistic approximate model counter is proposed, which is also a hashing-based universal framework, but with only satisfiability queries.
+A dynamic stopping criteria, for the new algorithm, is presented, which has not been studied yet in previous works of hashing-based approaches.
+Although the new algorithm lacks theoretical guarantee, it works well in practice.
+Empirical evaluation over benchmarks on propositional logic formulas and SMT(BV) formulas shows that the approach is promising.